rgv2417arora/distributor/README.md

 ## Features

-Distributor supports safe, SEO-friendly content reuse and sharing via "pushing" and "pulling".
+The distributor supports safe, SEO-friendly content reuse and sharing via "pushing" and "pulling".

 While logged in and editing or viewing any single post (or custom post type) that can be distributed, a `Distributor` admin bar item will appear, that will facilitate sharing ("pushing") that content to any `connection`.

 <a href="http://distributorplugin.com/"><img src="https://distributorplugin.com/wp-content/themes/distributor-theme/assets/img/push-screenshot.jpg" alt="Push the content you’re editing or viewing to any of your other sites from the admin bar" width="600"></a>

-In the admin dashboard, a top level Distributor menu item links to the "pull" screen.
+In the admin dashboard, a top-level Distributor menu item links to the "pull" screen.
 Here, editors can share ("pull") content from any `connection` into the current site.

 <a href="http://distributorplugin.com/"><img src="https://distributorplugin.com/wp-content/themes/distributor-theme/assets/img/pull-screenshot.jpg" alt="Pull content from another site from the Distributor admin menu" width="600"></a>